Jefferson L. Ghrist: Education

 Ghrist opposes the Blueprint for Maryland's Future, saying that its costs will be a "disaster" for school systems and students and predicting that counties would have to raise taxes to pay for it.
 During the 2023 legislative session, he introduced the Right to Learn Act, which would allow students attending failing schools to change schools and expand the state's private school voucher program.

 Environment

 Ghrist supports "pragmatic, scientifically-supported" environmental laws, but opposes environmental legislation passed by the Maryland General Assembly.
 In 2019, he opposed a bill to establish the Oyster Advisory Commission to develop policy recommendations on protecting oyster habitats, predicting that it would kill Maryland's oyster farming industry.
 During the 2022 legislative session, Ghrist opposed a bill that would move pesticide regulation from the Maryland Department of Agriculture to the Maryland Department of the Environment.

 Gun policy

 During the 2021 legislative session, Ghrist opposed a bill that would require background checks on all gun sales, which he said would "destroy the rural way of life".

 Marijuana

 In 2018, Ghrist said that he opposed the legalization of recreational marijuana, calling marijuana a "gateway drug".
 In 2023, Ghrist said he voted for Question 4 to legalize recreational marijuana.

+Redistricting

+In January 2026, Ghrist opposed the map proposed by the Governor's Redistricting Advisory Commission, which would improve the Democratic Party's chances of winning Maryland's 1st congressional district, criticizing the map for grouping suburban areas in Howard County with counties on the Eastern Shore of Maryland.